 Goreme Open Air Museum

-Along with being a UNESCO world heritage site since 1984, Goreme open-air museum holds significance for religion, art, and history.
+Along with being a UNESCO World Heritage site since 1984, the Goreme open-air museum holds significance for religion, art, and history.
 This vast complex consists of several monasteries standing side by side.

 Walking through the rocky settlement area will transport you to another world.
 The well-preserved cave houses, churches, chapels, dining halls, and sitting rooms will take you back to the Byzantine era.
 The wall paintings and frescoes aptly reflect the lives lived by monks and nuns.

 Home to the giant, mushroom-shaped rock formations, Love Valley is another popular tourist attraction.
 Mountain ridges and lush valley floor make this place a suitable hiking trail.

 It’s also quite popular amongst couples for engagement and proposals.
 There’s a photo stop with an ideal backdrop and a wish tree for you to make this visit more personal.
 The weather here tends to get extreme, though, so make sure you’re carrying appropriate clothes.

 The famous craft of Avanos pottery is another thing you can experience during your red tour.
 Avanos is just 8 km away from Goreme, sitting mighty at the bank of the Red River.

 The red clay used in the craft is obtained from the same river.
 You can easily find art districts and pottery shops in the region where you can get your hands dirty and learn from the best.
 The shops usually have demonstration areas that teach you the intricacies of pottery making.

 Featuring a diverse landscape, Pasabag Monks Valley is home to the infamous ‘fairy chimneys.’
 These multi-bodied and multi-headed fairy chimneys contain chapels and seating spaces carved from rocks.